 7.4.
-Landing Gear
+The Landing Gear

 The landing gear is a fixed tricycle undercarriage with a steerable nose wheel.
 The main gear is designed as a pair of composite leaf springs.
-The integral nose leg with aerodynamic fairing is made of composites and metal tube.
-The leg is fitted with shock absorbing rubber springs.
+The integral nose leg with aerodynamic fairing is made of composites and metal tube is suspended with rubber springs.
 Main wheels size is 350x120 mm, nose wheel size is 300x100 mm.
 The main wheels are fitted with hydraulic disc brakes.
-All wheels are covered by wheel spats.
+Wheel fairings are installed on all wheels.